The selection process for our annual graduate intake involves a number of stages and runs over several months.

 Stage 5 - Referee report(s) - late June 2017

 Referee reports are used to seek information about your employment history, qualifications, experience and role suitability.
 They also provide the selection panel with the opportunity to seek clarification on matters discussed during your assessment.

 Stage 6 - Merit pool - early July 2017

-All candidates who are found suitable for a role as a DIBP graduate are placed into a merit pool.
+All candidates who are found suitable for a graduate role are placed into a merit pool.